FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 8th January 2016.md

 subjected to domestic abuse.
 The Members referred to Terry’s great love and

-passion for art and architecture.---
+passion for art and architecture.
+---
 3

 From 1979 to 1985, Terry Kelly had served as a Member of Limerick City